 Unfortunately, our hands and fingers take more of a beating than other areas of the body.
-As a result, finger tattoos fade faster than tattoos in other parts of our skin.
+As a result, finger tattoos fade faster than tattoos on other parts of our skin.
 How long exactly?
-Let’s take a closer look at finger tattoos.
+Let’s take a closer look.

 How Long Do Finger Tattoos Last on Average?

-Once the tattoo starts to fade, it will only get fainter unless it is touched up.
-If you are prepared to commit to regular ink sessions, then your finger tattoo can last as long as other tattoos.
+Once a tattoo starts to fade, it will only get fainter unless it is touched up.
+If you’re prepared to commit to regular ink sessions, then your finger tattoo can last as long as tattoos anywhere else on your body.
 Although, the price of this will really add up over time and you’ll have to factor in the cost of yearly work from your tattoo artist.

 Do Finger Tattoos Fade Quicker Than Other Areas?

-Compared to tattoos in other areas of the body, finger tattoos do tend to fade faster.
+Compared to tattoos in other areas of the body, finger tattoos do tend to fade faster and not age as well.
 This is primarily due to the amount that we use our hands every day.
 Simple tasks, like washing your hands, or sweeping the floor can cause a lot of wear and tear to the skin on your fingers and hands.
 Fingers may also be constantly rubbing against each other.

 The continuous activity of your hands and fingers leads to an increase in the shedding and regeneration of the skin in that area.
 Unsurprisingly, this will not help keep your finger tattoo in prime condition.